rackspace-infrastructure-automation/aws-terraform-redshift/README.md

 #### Deprecations
 - `additional_tags` - marked for deprecation as it no longer meets our standards.
+- `resource_name`  - marked for deprecation as it no longer meets our standards.

 #### Additions
 - `tags` - introduced as a replacement for `additional_tags` to better align with our standards.
+- `name` - introduced as a replacement for `resource_name` to better align with our standards.

 ## Providers